Ravnur-Inc/ams-api-replacement-demo-app/README.md

 9.	**CAN I USE CUSTOM ENCODING PRESETS SIMILAR TO WHAT I HAD IN AMS?**
 Yes, custom transforms are supported.
 10.	**HOW WOULD YOU MIGRATE THE STREAMING FUNCTIONALITY FOR MY CURRENT AMS ASSETS?**
-The migration of AMS streaming to RMS contains of two parts: migration of your application to use RMS and migration of AMS data.
-Use [these instruction](docs/app-migration.md) to configure your application to use RMS instead of AMS: register your existing storage, update your CDN.
-And to migrate AMS data use [these instructions](docs/data-migration.md).
+Overall migration process consist of: replaceing AMS connection with RMS in your application code, registering your storage accounts in RMS and triggering AMS migration job in RMS Console.
+If you use Event Grid subscriptions or CDN you have to configure them as well.
+All these described in details in our [complete migration guide](docs/app-migration.md) and [AMS metadata migration guide](docs/data-migration.md) as a part of it.
 11.	**DO YOU PROVIDE ANY MIGRATION TOOLS FOR TRANSITIONING FROM AMS TO YOUR PLATFORM?**
-Yes, RMS has a special console UI which allows to perform some RMS maintenance actions including migration of your existing AMS account.
-It allows you to register your existing AMS storage account and trigger migration process which will copy your AMS metadata to RMS: transforms, streaming policies, content key policies, assets and locators.
+Yes, RMS has a special console UI which allows to perform different maintenance actions including migration of your existing AMS account.
+It allows you to register your AMS storage account and trigger migration process which will copy your AMS metadata to RMS: transforms, streaming policies, content key policies, assets and locators.
 Instructions how to do it you can find [here](docs/data-migration.md).
 12.	**WHERE IS THE MEDIA CONTENT STORED, AND CAN IT INTEGRATE SEAMLESSLY WITH MY CURRENT STORAGE ACCOUNT?**
 All media content is stored in your Azure Storage Account, following the existing AMS structure.
 No data copying is required.
 To register your existing AMS storage in RMS use [these instructions](docs/custom-storage.md).
 Note that RMS instance should be deployed to the same region as your existing AMS storage account.